freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-049.md

 ---
-id: 6199442866286d0ff421a4fc
+id: 619d02c7bc95bf0827a5d296
-title: Step 37
+title: Step 49
 challengeType: 0
-dashedName: step-37
+dashedName: step-49
 ---

 # --description--

-To give the penguin body a crest, create a pseudo-element that is the first child of the `.penguin-body` element.
-Set the `content` property of the pseudo-element to an empty string.
+Target the `.face` element with the `right` class, and position it `5%` right of its parent.

 # --hints--